The Floral Oracle by Catherine and Nagasiva Yronwode

 In February 2024, we finally reached the goal of 104 flowers -- a pair of colour-matched flowers for every Friday and Saturday for a full year -- and we had gotten 2,000 views of this page.
 My Monday readings, with their new flowers, were well accepted by my clients, and i began reading 7 days a week at Hoodoo Psychics, although not every day was advertised with Floral Oracle placards, and you had to go to the HP website itself to see if i was on the line.

-Planning ahead, when we complete 156 flowers, perhaps in February 2025, my Monday reading advertisement sequence will be filled for a full year and we will begin adding flowers for another weekday, perhaps Tuesdays.
-And after that cycle of 52 is completed, we will add flowers for Wednesdays, Thursdays, and so on.
+Planning ahead, when we complete 156 flowers, in February 2025, my Monday reading advertisement sequence will be filled for a full year and we will begin adding flowers for another weekday, perhaps Thurssdays.
+And after that cycle of 52 is completed, we will add flowers for Wednesdays, Sundays, and so on.

 How many Floral Oracle flowers will there be?
 Well, my collection of Victorian Floriography books tells me that we have many, many more flowers to choose from.
 If we decide to commit to seven flowers per week and multiply that times 52 weeks in a year, the total will be 364 flowers.
 God willing, i will still be doing psychic readings and we will get there in February 2030 if we fund the remainder of the project only via my callers at Hoodoo Psychics -- however, to speed things along, i think i may do another dip or two into Patreon funding, to complete the project before my 80th birthday in 2027.
 We shall see.